 - Antidepressant-antipsychotic medications like Symbyax, which combines the antidepressant fluoxetine with the antipsychotic olanzapine

 - Anti-anxiety medications, like benzodiazepines

 What works for one person may not work for another, so individuals may need to try out different medications to find one that treats their symptoms.
 In many cases of bipolar disorder, individuals may have to take several medications.

 Lifestyle habits can have a significant impact on mental health.
 While a poor diet and lack of exercise don’t cause conditions like bipolar disorder, these lifestyle factors can often cause symptoms to worsen.
 Many doctors and mental healthcare professionals recommend changes in lifestyle habits as a natural way to address mental illness.
 Complementary health approaches like aerobic exercise, meditation, and maintaining a balanced, nutrient-dense diet can’t replace treatment, but they can support it and optimize its effectiveness.

 Can Bipolar Disorder Be Cured?

-Living With Bipolar Disorder
+Living with Bipolar Disorder

 - Be patient.
 Treating any mental illness takes time and patience to find the right approach to therapy and medication.
-Rome wasn’t built in a day, and neither is a mental health treatment plan.